 - And why can they be so dangerous?

-All great questions, and we’re happy to answer them because we really need to shed some light on this issue So instead of us replying to each email independently, we figured that a nice post on it would be even better.
+All great questions, and I’m happy to answer them because I really need to shed some light on this issue So instead of me replying to each email independently, I figured that a nice post on it would be even better.

 The GMO battle is VERY REAL!